-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivables, and trade payables that are denominated in foreign currency.

-A weakening or strengthening of 1% of the NTD against the Foreign currency as of 31 December, 2020 and 2019 would have decreased or increased the net profit (loss) before tax by \$5,858 thousand and \$7,241 thousand, respectively.
-This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the reporting date.
-The analysis assumes that all other variables remain constant and ignores any impact of forecasted sales and purchases.
+The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other accounts receivable and accounts payable that are denominated in foreign currency.
+A weakening or strengthening of 1% of the NTD against the abovementioned foreign currency as of 31 December, 2020 and 2019 would have decreased or increased the net profit before tax by \$3,026 thousand and \$4,920 thousand, respectively.
+This analysis is based on foreign currency exchange rate variances that the Company considered to be reasonably possible at the reporting date.
 The analysis is performed on the same basis for 2019.